monsieurBastian/monsieurBastian.github.io/README.md

 ## About

-Hi, I'm @monsieurBastian.
-I am currently working as a Frontend and Multimedia Team Lead at [SCOTT Sports](https://www.scott-sports.com) in Givisiez, Switzerland.
+Father of 3 who likes Sport (swimming, bike, running), cooking and photography.
+And video games too ;)

-When I am not working, I am doing Sports (Swim, Bike, Run), cooking and taking pictures.
-I also spend time with my wife and my 3 kids.
+I live in Switzerland (not Sweden!) and work as a Frontend and Multimedia Team Lead at [SCOTT Sports](https://www.scott-sports.com).